gregorypost89/Indicators/README.md

 ![alt text](images/atrpandas.png)

-Calculate the max values by assigning each of them into data frames:
+Calculate the max values by assigning each of them into DataFrames:

 ![alt text](images/trueRange.png)